mmgolden/react-gallery/README.md

 * Create yahoo account/use tumblr account to sign in
 * Apply for a [non-commercial API key](https://www.flickr.com/services/apps/create/apply/)
-* You’ll need to set up a config.js file in the src/components/ folder
+* You’ll need to edit the config.js file in the src/components/ folder
 * The config.js file should look something like this:
 ```
 const apiKey = 'YOUR API KEY';